 Hello!
 I'm Maya Dalton.

-I am a second-year doctoral student in political science at Penn State University.
-I am studying Comparative Politics and Political Methodology, with the intent to apply to the Social Data Analytics (SoDA) Program in the coming year.
-I recently graduated with a B.A. in Political Science from Wake Forest University.
+I am a third-year doctoral student in political science at Penn State University.
+I am studying Comparative Politics and Political Methodology, with a dual affiliation with the Social Data Analytics (SoDA) Program.
+I received my M.A. in Political Science from Penn State University in 2024.
+I graduated in 2022 with a B.A. in Political Science from Wake Forest University.
 I am a recipient of the Graduate Research Fellow from the National Science Foundation and will begin my tenure as a fellow this fall.
 I have both the skill set and professional background necessary to pursue a career in the academic world.
 Browse my site to see all that I have to offer, download my CV, and contact me for further inquiries!

 Maya A. Dalton